open-austin/influence-texas/src/README.rst

     export OPENSTATES_API_KEY=YOUR-API-KEY
     export TPJ_DB_USER=YOUR-USERNAME
     export TPJ_DB_PASSWORD=YOUR-PASSWORD
+    export GOOGLE_API_KEY=YOUR-API-KEY
+    export GOOGLE_ANALYTICS=YOUR-ANALYTICS-ID

 The TPJ variables require credentials from Texans for Public Justice.
 Currently, there's no established process for acquiring those credentials.
 See the following section to acquire an OpenStates key.
+The Google API keys are for the "Find Rep" portion of the application, which has a cost associated with it.

 When you start up a new shell, you should run the following to setup environment variables::